 My story is shared by many Americans.
-We must now carry on that tradition by working to ensure that all Minnesota families have access to the educational opportunities they need to succeed in the 21st Century economy—from early education to science, technology, engineering and math (STEM) classes, to apprenticeships, training and credential programs, to community and technical colleges, four-year universities, and beyond.
+We must now carry on that tradition by providing all Minnesota families with the educational opportunities they need to succeed in the twenty-first-century economy—from early education to science, technology, engineering and math (STEM) classes, to apprenticeships, training and credential programs, to community and technical colleges, four-year universities, and beyond.
 A good education should be the basic right of every child.
 It is certainly one of the very best investments we can make in our future as a nation.
 Minnesota’s belief in the value of education is reflected in the strong support we have given our schools and higher education institutions over the years.
 We have always believed that investing in education pays extraordinary dividends.
 Not only does it pay off for the student, but it pays off for the rest of us by creating a more productive workforce and better-informed citizens.

 At a time when our global economy demands more from our workforce, we must focus more than ever on the foundation of our future prosperity: education.

 As Minnesota’s U.S. senator, I will continue to focus on these priorities: